-The first step in any learning process is, therefore, to be clear on why or how it is meaningful for you.
+The first step in any learning process is, therefore, to be clear on why or how it’s meaningful for you.

 Many school experiences leave us with negative feelings about learning.
-It may be difficult, but it does not have to be boring.
+It may be difficult, but it doesn’t have to be boring.
 In fact, it can be a very happy experience.
 The joy of learning is one of the greatest rewards that come from acquiring self-direction.

-It is a scientific fact that your brain is plastic.
-Learning is about changing your brain - and yourself.
-Therefore, it is not only about acquiring knowledge or abilities, but also about modifying your cognitive structure, which is the basic mental process you use to make sense of information.
+It’s a scientific fact that your brain is plastic.
+Learning is about changing your brain, and by extension, yourself.
+So, it’s not only about acquiring knowledge or abilities, but also about modifying your cognitive structure, which is the basic mental process you use to make sense of information.

 A self-directed learner integrates failure into their learning processes without feeling bad about themselves.
-It is empowering to transform failure into knowledge.
+It’s empowering to transform failure into knowledge.

 This means that you are in charge of your own learning.
 Other people can help you learn, but no one else can learn for you.
 Learning is your choice.

 We are all born to learn.
 Learning is a fundamental characteristic of being human.
 Teachers and students are learners.
-It is a horizontal relationship in the sense that everyone has something to teach and something to learn.
+It’s a horizontal relationship in the sense that everyone has something to teach and something to learn.